Openning07/GPA/README.md

 ```
 ACCESS TERMS
-Researcher has requested permission to use the GPD24K.
+Researcher has requested permission to use the GPD.
 In exchange for such permission, Researcher hereby agrees to the following terms and conditions:
 1. Researcher shall use the Database only for non-commercial research and educational purposes.
 2. Researcher may provide research associates and colleagues with access to the Database provided that they first agree to be bound by these terms and conditions.